 We are working to create vibrant, attractive and well-connected communities, where people can live and work, and have good access to public transport, community facilities, open spaces, shops and cafes.

 The draft precinct plan for Vineyard (Stage 1) has been developed with input from Hawkesbury City Council.
-We have consulted with the community and stakeholders during our exhibition period which was held from December 2016 until late February 2017.
+We have consulted with the community and stakeholders during our exhibition period which was held from December 2016 to 28 February 2017.
 A copy of the draft plan is available to view at the bottom of the page.

 The draft Plan for Vineyard (Stage 1) aims to: